Shiy-Li/Uncertainty-Aware-GNN/README.md

 # Uncertainty-Aware GNN
- Multi-Hop Evidence Fusion for Uncertainty-Aware GNNs
+## This is the source code of paper "Multi-Hop Evidence Fusion for Uncertainty-Aware Graph Neural Networks".

+## ....